 From 2007 to 2010, Christine Lucha worked as a lawyer and mediator for the Clearingstelle EEG, an organization established in accordance with the Renewable Energy Sources Act (EEG) and commissioned and funded then by the Federal Ministry for the Environment, Nature and Nuclear Safety (BMU) but now by the Federal Ministry for Economic Affairs and Energy (BMWi).
 She applied her abilities as a mediator in dispute settlement procedures and guided and moderated a variety of proceedings and events of the Clearingstelle EEG.
 She was also managing director of RELAW GmbH, the executing organisation of the Clearingstelle EEG.

-Aside from her work at Ecologic Institute, Christine Lucha has completed trainings in mediation and as a psychodrama practitioner.
+Aside from her work at Ecologic Institute, Christine Lucha has completed trainings in mediation with a focus on nature protection and energy system transition and as a psychodrama practitioner.